dgcuff/ellison-glass-teat/README.md

 - Cleaver, Eldridge: 17 Jul 1970
 - [Cobb, Lee J.](https://en.wikipedia.org/wiki/Lee_J._Cobb): 3 Apr 1970; 11 Sep 1970
 - Cocker, Joe: 3 Jul 1970; 17 Jul 1970
-- columns, named: _see_ "Common Man, The"; "Day of the Yahoo"; "New Season, The"; "Video Voyeurism"
+- columns, named: _see_ "Common Man, The"; "Day of the Yahoo"; "New Season, The"; "Poisoned by the Fangs of Spiro"; "Texas"; "Video Voyeurism"
 - "Common Man, The" columns: 17 Oct 1969 (Part I); 25 October 1969 (Part II); 22 May 1970 ("Part III" - annotation by reader Harold Conrad)
 - "Concerned Viewer" (pseudonym), letter from: 1 May 1970
 - Concerts West (Anschutz Entertainment Group): 8 May 1970